s32x/gamedetect/README.md

 ```
 This will retrieve the remote DockerHub image and start the service on port 8080.

+### Disclaimer
+The included trained graph is constantly being tweaked and retrained with new datasets as I learn more about what works and what doesn't.
+Your results likely won't be perfect however I'm constantly working on improving them!

 The BSD 3-clause License
 ========================